Neighboring Sounds: Part 2: Night Guards

 Beatriz and her family express suspicion over the security men, who came to offer their services the day after two car stereos just so happen to be stolen.

 At a condominium meeting, a group of residents argue that their night watchman is becoming negligent in his duties and should be fired without severance pay; João is the sole dissenter who believes that in light of his years of service, the man should receive severance pay.
 João leaves after getting a phone call while the others express annoyance at his exceedingly rare yet opinionated attendance at the condo meetings despite never being there for an actual vote.
 João meets Sofia and the two go to his room; unbeknownst to them, as they make out in the elevator, they are being watched by the night watchman through the surveillance camera.
 After sex, João hands Sofia the car stereo, but she claims that it is nicer than hers.
 João tells her that they can visit the house that she briefly lived in 20 years ago; upon learning that Francisco used to own the entire area, Sofia reasons that João is rich and laughingly suggests marriage.

 Beatriz is once again disturbed by dog barks at night.
-In her underwear, she climbs the spiral staircase by her front door and smokes pot on the roof, having no reaction to the sight of a person resembling a cross between Tiago João da Silva and a plantation slave crawling on top of another nearby roof.
+In her underwear, she climbs the spiral staircase by her front door and smokes pot on the roof, having no reaction to the sight of a person crawling on top of another nearby roof.
 Meanwhile, Francisco walks the deserted late night streets, heading to the nearby beach to swim alone, crossing himself as he dives into the waves.
 A large sign at the beach entrance warning of sharks.
 As he returns safely, Clodoaldo calls Dinho from a pay phone, threatening to kill him if he burgles another car.
 Dinho soon arrives and threatens to retaliate if he discovers that it was the security men who called him.
 At high speed, a car loudly makes a U-turn on an adjacent street.